-- Example 3: A wrench dropped by a maintenance worker landed on an exposed DC power bus which shorted out.
-Exposed power buses should be covered before maintenance activity starts.
-Maintenance personnel error can be reduced by providing sufficient training to personnel.
+Example 3: A wrench dropped by a maintenance worker landed on an exposed DC power bus which shorted out.

 - Trigger Cause: Dropping a tool.

 - Direct Cause: DC short circuit.

 - Root Cause: Human error

 Impact of Outages Studied (Trigger and Root Causes)